Modern Foreign Languages

 The MFL department aim to create and develop enthusiastic and independent learners.
 We are committed to establishing a learning environment that encourages students to feel confident about taking risks and developing informed opinions about the world around them.
 Our curriculum focuses on learning, rather than teaching; we want students to reflect on and enhance their skills, ask questions, and enjoy challenge.
 There will be opportunities to independently extend their skills beyond the classroom and therefore prepare for life beyond Norton College.

 We teach in specialist rooms which are well equipped with dictionaries, interactive whiteboards, and good quality sound systems.

 “Learning another language is not only learning different words for the same things but learning another way to think about things.”
 Flora Lewis

 Key Stage 3

-All students study a language throughout the three years of KS3.
-Across KS3 there is a generous provision of five one-hour lessons per fortnight of French.
+All students study French throughout the three years of KS3.
+Across KS3 there are four, one-hour lessons of French per fortnight.
 Students make the transition from Primary to Secondary school, building on the foundations from KS1 and 2 French and build up vocab, grammar knowledge and language learning skills through years 8 and 9.

 Learning activities centre around different topics and include a wide variety of activities across the four skill areas of listening, speaking, reading and writing.
 Alongside, we aim to expand students’ cultural knowledge of France, by incorporating ‘Un peu de culture’ into every lesson – a five-minute cultural input in every year group in every classroom.
 Regular end of unit assessments informs our teaching and planning and reflect the format of KS4 exams.